sachinambalkar/Distributed-File-Seaching/README.md

 # Distributed-File-System

 Please refer design document.
+Following are instruction about how to run code:

-Detais of config.property are as follows.
+Detais of config.property are as follows:
 ServerPort :   This is Peer's server port number of.
 TotalPeer :This number of peers need to active to start program.
 If “TotalPeer = 8” then Client1 to Client8 should active to start program.

 eg.
 If TotalPeer = 2, then Client1 and Client2 should be running to start functionality.

 PORT Dependency =>